BradDorney/Patcher/README.md

 // Insert a code hook similarly as above, but using a lambda capture to hold the original function pointer. patcher.Hook(&SomeFunction, SetCapturedTrampoline, [F = (decltype(&SomeFunction))0](int x) -> bool { return F(x+1); });

-// Hook a class virtual function using the MFN_PTR() macro to get its address.
+// Hook a class virtual function using the PATCHER_MFN_PTR() macro to get its address.
-// Note that while Hook(&SomeClass::SomeFunction, ...) will work, using MFN_PTR() is more robust for virtual functions.
+// Note that while Hook(&SomeClass::SomeFunction, ...) works, PATCHER_MFN_PTR() is more robust for virtual functions.
 //
 // In this example, we assume the target function uses the thiscall calling convention, so we use the ThiscallFunctor
 // util to convert the lambda to use thiscall.
 There is also StdcallFunctor, FastcallFunctor, and VectorcallFunctor.